Home

 6 Aug 1944-25 Sep 1944

 力行丸 Rikko Maru - heavily damaged by torpedo hits from Growler and/or Sealion (SS-315).
 After many attempts to repair the vessel, she sank at anchor during a typhoon on March 6, 1945, undoubtedly due to the damage suffered in the torpedo attacks.
-Alden gives Growler partial credit for the sinking.
+Not credited to Growler in JANAC; Alden gives Growler partial credit for this sinking.

 平戸 Hirado

-勝鬨丸 Kachidoki Maru - damage or sinking claimed by Growler on September 12, 1944; unverified in Jpanese sources.
+勝鬨丸 Kachidoki Maru - damage or sinking claimed by Growler on September 12, 1944; unverified in Japanese sources.
 Sunk later on the same day by USS Pampanito (SS-383).

 敷波 Shikinami